 Editor’s note: We’re making every effort to provide you with the most up-to-date information.
 However, sometimes closures occur at the last minute due to circumstances beyond our control, such as the spread of COVID-19.
 We highly recommend that you call ahead before you pack your kids pack your kids (and all those snacks, and diapers…) and haul them across town.
 Stay safe!

-This month is full of free and cheap things to do with your family in Atlanta, including off the beaten track fairy gardens, drive-in movies, and a cool prismatic art and light installation.
-Scroll through and pick some of your favorites for your January calendar!
+April is full of free and cheap things to do with your family in Atlanta, including blooms at local gardens, strawberry picking, and museum re-openings.
+Scroll through and pick some of your favorite events to fill your April calendar!

 Visit the CDC Museum